joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 ### Future Sin Future Grace: Our Helpless Estate

+What is the hymn that we sing often on Sundays?

 >>Though Satan should buffet, though trials should come
 >>Let this blest assurance control
 >>That Christ has regarded my helpless estate